-If that happens you need to drill out what’s left of the bolt.
-Even worse you may have to repair the threads in the hole.
+And, if that happens you may need to drill out what’s left of the bolt.
+Even worse, you may have to repair the threads in the hole.

 Improper surface finish is probably the second most common reason for gasket failures.
 This includes surfaces that are too rough and surfaces that are not flat.

 Another installer error is, using a sealer on a coated composition head gasket.
 Some sealers will react with the gasket coating and turn it into goo.
 If a head gasket requires sealer, it will usually come with the gasket.